Bruno Mars ends hip-hop's Grammy dreams

 The best rap album category wasn't even created until 1995.

-There has also been the issue of some fans feeling like artists of color, especially rappers like Lamar, have not been given their just due by Grammy voters.
+While Mars is a person of color (the Hawaiian native is of Puerto Rican descent), there has also been the issue of some fans feeling like artists of color, especially rappers like Lamar, have not been given their just due by Grammy voters.

 In 2014, an Instagram post of white rapper Macklemore's text apologizing to Lamar for winning best rap album went viral.